-He gained wide range of experience and knowledge regarding international finance as well as experience on corporate management and knowledge and insight into corporate governance through served as director of a bank and outside director of corporations.
-He also has sufficlently high social credibility; accordingly, the Company believes that he will be able to fulfill the role of an outside audit & supervisory board member independently from an objective and neutral position.
+He performs his duties as an outside audit & supervisory board member independently from an objective and neutral position, based on his wide range of experience and knowledge regarding international finance as well as experience on corporate management and knowledge, and insight into corporate governance through served as director of a bank and outside director of corporations, and sufficiently high social credibility.

-The Company has appointed 4 outside directors out of 12 directors while 3 outside audit & supervisory board members out of 5.
+The Company has appointed 4 outside directors out of 10 directors while 3 outside audit & supervisory board members out of 5.
 Thus the Company has developed a structure sufficient to continuously enhance its enterprise value through such appointment of outside directors and outside audit & supervisory board members.

-Outside directors receive reports about the status of audits by audit & supervisory board members, internal audits and accounting audits, as well as the status of internal control from the internal audit & supervisory board members receive reports from full-time audit & supervisory board members receive reports from full-time audit & supervisory board members about the status of audits by audit & supervisory board members, internal audits and accounting audits, as well as the status of internal control from the internal control division.
+Outside directors receive reports about the status of audits by audit & supervisory board members, internal audits and accounting audits, as well as the status of internal control from the internal control division through Board of Directors.
+On the other hand, outside audit & supervisory board members receive reports from full-time audit & supervisory board members about the status of audits by audit & supervisory board members, internal audits and accounting audits, as well as the status of internal control from the internal control division.
 Both outside directors and outside audit & supervisory board members give recommendations and advice in return for these reports.